probmods/probmods2/teaching_extras/GenerativeLeaves.md

 You want to understand where leaves fall under a tree in your yard.

 You imagine a single leaf falling and decide to treat time as discrete steps and horizontal position as a single real number.
 At each step the current horizontal position, `x`, changes to a new position, while the leaf moves down one vertical step.
-Write a simple version of the `step` function that takes the current `x` and returns the next:
+Write a simple version of the `step` function that takes the current `x` and returns the next `x` position (which we imagine to be one time step forward and one vertical step down):

 ~~~~
 var step = function(x) {